 To be clear: I'm not making the facile if true observation that the contents of stories are lies, of one kind or another (that there is no such person as Oliver Twist, say; or that neither Hogwart's School nor the subjects it teaches are real—you know: the obvious stuff).
 Nor am I presenting the equally facile observation that the morals or implications of stories are often mendacious (reality licenses us to disbelieve, to pick a few examples: that the course of true love never runs smooth; that guns are exciting and empowering or that the universe cares what choices we make) although as a matter of fact they generally are.
-In fact, the course of true love generally runs smooth enough, guns are destructive and disempowering, and the universe has no concern for us; but that's not my point.
+In fact, the course of love more often runs smooth than otherwise, guns are destructive, disempowering and socially toxic, and the universe has no concern for us.
+But that's not my point.
 My point is that the form of ‘the story’ as such is ontologically deceitful.
 The underlying logic of stories is conflict (no conflict, no drama; no drama, nothing interesting to storify) and this, by and large, is not the underlying logic of the universe.
 If I had to pick one word to describe the underlying logic of the universe it would be: indifference.
 Stories, though, are allergic to indifference.

 Stories need conflicts, grit around which to grow their pearly selves.
 Better stories balance conflicts; so for example the Antigone is a better story than Superman versus Lex Luthor, because in the former both sides have a point, where in the latter one is too obviously in the right and one too obviously in the wrong.
 Indeed, when great artists take a Superman versus Lex Luthor-type story they will generally Antigonize it, for example by, as Milton does with his Satan, making the antagonist as interesting as the protagonist, giving him/her as valid a p.o.v.
 But the universe is rarely so balanced.
 Indeed, the universe is rarely so interesting.
 The universe does not tell stories.
 Only we do that.
-News reports distort the world they purport to represent whatever they present it to us as ‘a story’, and they do so in order to provoke our interest and in doing so make more money for themselves.
-For what are, I daresay, deep-rooted evolutionary reasons, we are cued to respond strongly to perceived threats; and so stories press those buttons and evoke those responses.
+News reports distort the world they purport to represent whatever they present it to us as ‘a story’, which in point of fact they do all the time, so as to hook our interest and so make more money for themselves.
+For what are, I daresay, deep-rooted evolutionary reasons, we are cued to respond strongly to perceived threats; stories press those buttons and evoke those responses.
 Not only because of its extreme and ideologically informed selectivity but because of its desire to storify the world the news does not truthfully represent reality.
 It's not all knife crime and murderous immigrants, foods that give us cancer and skateboarding ducks out there you know.
 Really, most of it is pretty boring.

 That's fine, so long as we don't start to mistake stories for reality.
 So long as we don't come to take Fox News for literal verisimilitude.
 And while absolute fidelity to reality is unachievable, it is both possible and desirable to be more, rather than less, truthful in our apprehension of the world around us.
 That's not really the point I'm trying to make.
 I am, rather, trying to get at something that seems to me core to human life.
 Christopher Priest's great early novel A Dream of Wessex (1977) opens with the epigraph: ‘May you live through interesting times.
 Ancient Chinese Curse’.
 It's taken me a long time fully to appreciate the wisdom of that sentiment, authentic Chinese or apochryphal concoction though it be.
 Young people, brimful of piss and vinegar, may think they want to live through interesting times.
 Older people come to this realistion: we want to live our actual lives in a placid and predictable environment and to reserve the interesting times for our imagination.
 We want boring predictable lives that are enlivened by thrilling dangerous stories.
 That's why our stories grow more extreme and violent and dangerous as our lives become more settled and prosperous.
 A universe that was actually made out stories would be a hellscape.